Plurking or Twitter : I have been asked to write for three60 magazine, a new magazine for inventors and innovators. Not getting paid though.

 Question of the Week: What are the Responsibilities of Designers Today?

-Kenny, a clever chap who is also a chair of his local IDSA student chapter, asked my quite simply “What do you think are the responsibilities of designers today?”
+Kenny, a clever chap who is also a chair of his local IDSA student chapter, asked me “What do you think are the responsibilities of designers today?”

 I was just about to rattle off the usual expected blurbs, sustainable design, user friendly design, ergonomics etc. But I stopped my self there.